Understanding Tax Evasion vs Tax Avoidance in the UK

 The Role of Umbrella Companies in Tax Affairs

-• Manage payroll for temporary workers
+• Manage payroll for temps

 • Handle PAYE taxes